andrpavlou/multithreaded-network-file-sync/readme.md

     $ make manager
     $ make console
     $ make client
-    $ make xxxxxx (all the utils linked with the above for seperate building)
+    $ make xxxxxx (all the utils linked with the above for separate building)

 To clean all generated files: